-- FPL encourages customers to visit the FPL Storm Center page for tips on how to prepare.
+FPL encourages customers to visit the FPL Storm Center page for tips on how to prepare.

-- Once the storm is over, visit the FPL Outage page for updates on power restoration.
+- Once the storm is over, visit the FPL Power Tracker for updates on power restoration.
 You can also follow FPL on Facebook (FPL Connect) and Twitter (@insideFPL) for updates.

 - You can download the new FPL Mobile App to report or get the latest information on outages.
 Customers can also get on-the-go, instant and secure access to their accounts.
 The app is available for download in the iOS App Store and Google Play.